facelessuser/ColorHelper/docs/src/markdown/usage.md

     There are still some unclear points, and until they are addressed, we are only guessing at the appropriate behavior:

     1. Are negative percentages allowed?
 And how are they handled?
 Currently we clip them.
+    3. Are input percentages greater than 100% allowed?
+Currently we clip them.
-    2. How do we handle two percentages that are less than 100%?
+    2. How do we handle two percentages that sum to less than 100%?
 This has not be decided and written up in the specification.
-    3. Are percentages greater than 100% allowed?
-Currently we do allow them, but they will be scaled as percentages that add up to be greater than 100% get scaled.
+Currently, we scale them to sum to 100%.

 The edit tool allows for editing of colors and mixing with other colors.
 While editing, the panel will display a live preview.